mashalian-zz/calculator-service/README.md

-# How to run bundle-service
+# How to run calculator-service
 1.Navigate to root of project.

 2.Build the project(mvn clean install)